-The Global Stories of 2019 That You Probably Missed
+The Global Stories Of 2019 That You Probably Missed

 Sure, everybody thinks it's great when a story is read by many hundreds of thousands of folks.
 That's definitely a success.